artsy/README/playbooks/incident-handling.md

   <summary>Creating a new on-call schedule</summary>

 We use a staggered schedule to retain context and limit disruption as engineers shift in/out of rotation.
-"A" rotations start/end on a Monday at 11 am.
-"B" rotations start/end on a Wednesday at 11 am.
+"A" rotations start/end on a Monday at 11am ET.
+"B" rotations start/end on a Wednesday at 11am ET.
 Each engineer will be on-call once per rotation.

 1. Generate a list of current engineers.
 This should include everyone who started before the next round is supposed to begin (you can use [Bamboo](https://artsy.bamboohr.com/anytime/directory.php) as a reference).
 Bonus points